apache/whimsy/DEPLOYMENT.md

 - **Public JSON** generation comes from various www/roster/public_*.rb scripts
 - **Misc server config** is executed by whimsy_server/manifests/init.pp
 - **LDAP** configured in whimsy-vm*.apache.org.yaml
+- Various other config-like settings are in [CONFIGURE.md](./CONFIGURE.md)

 How Production Is Updated
 ----